PiSupply/PiJuice/Hardware/README.md

 ### 5V Power Regulator
 5V Power regulator supplies 5V power Rail with up to 2.5A of continuous current.
 Regulator can be set in one of 3 modes of operation:
-1. DCDC Switching Mode.
+* **DCDC Switching Mode**.
 In this mode 5V Rail voltage is regulated to 5V with 2.5% tolerance, typically 5.07V at mid-loaded conditions.
 This is the most efficient operation mode.
-2. LDO Mode.
+* **LDO Mode**.
 This mode regulates 5V Rail voltage to 4.79V.
 In this mode output voltage has lowest output ripple.
-3. POWER SOURCE DETECTION Mode.
+* **POWER SOURCE DETECTION Mode**.
 In this mode regulator switches between DCDC switching mode and LDO mode with most of time in DCDC switching mode.
 This is mode has high efficiency but increased voltage ripple.

 ### 5V GPIO Rail power source detection
 Pijuice can detect when power source is connected through 5V GPIO rail.
 If power source at 5V GPIO Rail is detected pijuice will take power from it to charge battery.
 If power source is not detected pijuice will automatically supply 5V GPIO Rail with 5V regulator powered from battery.
 For reliable Power source detection 5v Power regulator needs to be set in POWER SOURCE DETECTION Mode or LDO Mode and power source connected to 5V GPIO Rail needs to provide voltage between 4.8V and 5.25V.

+### Automatic wake-up
+PiJuice can be configured to automatically wake-up system in several ways: on charge level, when power source appears, by RTC Alarm.
+* **Wakeup on charge**: When power source appears and battery starts charging this function can be configured to wakeup system when charge level reaches settable trigger level.
+Trigger level can be set in range 0%-100%.
+Setting trigger level to 0 means that system will wake-up as soon as power source appears and battery starts charging.
+* **Wake-up Alarm**: PiJuice features real-time clock with Alarm function that can be configured to wake-up system at programmed date/time.

 ### Which micro USB connector to use

 PiJuice allows for multiple ways of providing power to its battery and to the Raspberry Pi.
 When deciding whether to use the Pi's micro USB or the PiJuice micro USB you need to take into consideration the following:
-- Powering from the Pi's micro USB
+* **Powering from the Pi's micro USB**
     - Powering from the Pi's input is more efficient, this is usually an advantage in UPS applications, but the maximum charger input from the GPIO pins is 1.5A.
     - Requires installation of the spring / pogo pin to do timed wake ups of the Pi and to use SW1 to wake the Pi
-- Powering from the PiJuice's micro USB
+* **Powering from the PiJuice's micro USB**
     - Powering via the PiJuice micro USB offers a wider input voltage range.
     - Additionally the maximum current from HAT USB micro is 2.5A, but it needs to go through two regulators to power the Raspberry Pi and is hence less efficient.
 This input should be used in most battery powered applications and harvesting sources like solar panels.
     - If you wish to start your Raspberry Pi using the PiJuice SW1 you'll have to connect the micro USB to the PiJuice directly (unless you use a spring pin)

-- When plugging a 2.5A PSU (or a solar panel or other device with more capacity) into the onboard microUSB port on PiJuice, you may notice that with the BP7X battery it only draws 0.75A.
+When plugging a 2.5A PSU (or a solar panel or other device with more capacity) into the onboard microUSB port on PiJuice, you may notice that with the BP7X battery it only draws 0.75A.
 This is normal because PiJuice has an efficient charger, based on switching not linear principle so calculation for input current when charging with no load is `Iinput ~ Ibat * Vbat/Vin / k`, for exmple in case `Vbat = 3.7`, `Vin = 5V`, `Ibat = 0.925`, `k ~ 0.92` efficiency coefficient, gives around 0.75A.
 So the current draw depends on charging current Ibat from the mentioned equation.
 Charging current is configurable and differs for different batteries (the figures used in example are for the BP7X), for the 5000mAH pkcell battery that we offer Ibat is set to 2.5A.
 Charging current is specified by battery manufacturer but general spec if no data available is around 0.5C where C is battery capacity.

 ### Max. current that the PiJuice will be able to supply